CHAPTER V

 Number of Years Since The First Use of Computers

 The Washington Times (2004) stated in one of their articles that the greater the exposure of children (1-3 years old) to televisions or any media gadgets the greater it affects their ability to focus by the age of 7.
+Based on the given results of the survey, the respondents have already used computer for more or less 9.15 years which also means that they have accessed such media devices when they were still about 7.85 years old.

 Mathematically speaking, with the use of Pearson Product-Moment Correlation we would arrive at a value of 0.015813339.
 This value is indeed positive but as we see this decimal value which has a significant value that starts on the hundredths position means that the correlation is very close to zero.
 A correlation of 0 means there is no linear relationship between the two variables.
 Then again, it would lead us to having the years of computer usage to be statistically insignificant in this particular study.